QubitPi/oauth-in-action-code/README.md

   ![Error loading client-js.png](./protectedResource-js.png)

+> - protected resource and authorization server share a [file-based NoSQL db](https://www.npmjs.com/package/nosql)
+>   located in the same directory.
+The file name is "database.nosql".
+Note that editing this file by hand is dangerous
+>   while the system is running.
+Luckily, resetting the database is as simple as deleting the "database.nosql" file and
+>   restarting the programs.
+Note that this file isn't created until the authorization server stores a token in it the
+>   first time, and its contents are reset every time the authorization server is restarted.

 All of the applications have been set up to serve static files such as images and Cascading Style Sheets (CSS).
 These are included in the `files` directory.
 In addition, there are HTML templates in the `files` directory.
 These are used in the applications to generate HTML pages based on variable inputs.
 When templates are used, they are set up at the